MicheleDelliVeneri/ALMASim/README.md

     -N sample noise level;
     -p sample the number of pixels;
     -e sample all parameters;

+After the script has been executed you will see that the data directory contains the simulated models, plus two .csv.
+The first one named sims_params.csv contains the parameters that must be fed to the create_simulations.sh script, the second one named sims_info.csv contains information about the sims_params.csv file such as the name of the columns and the units of the parameters.

+Generate the dirsty models by modifying the create_simulations.sh script to reflect your hardware and then by running it through slurm:
+<pre><code>sbatch create_simulations.sh</code></pre>

+The create_simulations.sh script will generate the dirty cubes and the measurement sets, which will be stored in the output directory.
+The plots of the dirty cubes and the sky model cubes will be stored in the plot directory.
+To clean up the temporary files, run the clean.sh script:
 You are set, enjoy your simulations!

  ## Work in progress